GM Medium Diesel engine: Timing chain malfunction

-The engine is prone to early timing chain wear and failure, early symptoms include a rattling sound during start up and during operation eventually leading to total engine failiure.
+The engine is prone to early timing chain wear and failure, early symptoms include a rattling sound during start up and during operation eventually leading to total engine failure.
 This issue has never been addressed by the manufacturer and appears to affect all production years.
 The timing chain is located at the rear of the engine and as such replacement is significantly harder and expensive than a typical (front) timing chain.

-This issue is easily averted by using 0w20 oil as now recommended by Vauxhall/Opel and the chain replacement tends to be carried out along side clutch replacement as the gearbox will already be removed from that side of the engine.
+This issue is easily averted by using 0w20 oil as now recommended by Vauxhall/Opel and the chain replacement tends to be carried out alongside clutch replacement as the gearbox will already be removed from that side of the engine.
+Replacing the stock chain tensioner with a part from the GM Duramax 3.0 engine also helps as the chain tensioner from the larger engine is a more robust part.

 The rattle has been known to start as early as 50 000 miles, but this is similar to the issue with the 1.3 LSF engine used in previous Astras.
 If the oil and filter is changed regularly, the replacement window becomes significantly larger – as much as 100 000 miles.
 Some customers reported that the rattle sound appear briefly during startup and at the range between 1 500 and 2 500 rpm.

 Vauxhall recommends 20 000 miles or 12 month oil services, it is suggested halving that to 10 000 or 6 months.
-The typical repair times of the timing chain are 4 to 6 hours within a workshop with a two post vehicle lift.
+The typical repair times of the timing chain are 14 to 16 hours within a workshop with a two post vehicle lift.